NaluKit/nalu/README.md

 ## Notes
 In case you find a bug, please open an issue or post it inside the [Nalu Gitter room](https://gitter.im/Nalukit42/Lobby).

-## Comparsion between GWT Activities & Places versus Nalu
+## Comparison between GWT Activities & Places versus Nalu
 Anyone, who is familiar with GWT Activities & Places, will find [here](https://github.com/NaluKit/nalu/wiki/01.-Motivation-&-Concepts#comparison-gwt-activities--places-versus-nalu) a comparison between GWT Activities & Places and Nalu.

 ## Migration to io.github

 Migration to the new namespace is quite simple.
-This are the steps you need to do:
+These are the steps you need to do:

 1. change the groupId from `com.github.nalukit` to `io.github.nalukit`
 2. replace all imports from `import com.github.nalukit` to `import io.github.nalukit`